WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 field in a floating-point type and shifts the stored value by the requisite number of bits necessary to produce the desired range.

-The default value is dependent on `ReprType` and ensures that half of the bits of the type are allocated to fractional digits.
+The default value of `Exponent` is dependent on `ReprType` and ensures that half of the bits of the type are allocated to fractional digits.
 The other half go to integer digits and (if `ReprType` is signed) the sign bit.

 The resolution of a specialization of `fixed_point` is